BrainStation-23/Quickstart-Flutter/README.md

    while the `presentation` layer handles the UI and user interactions.
 Clean Architecture promotes code reusability, maintainability, and testability, making your app scalable and easier to maintain as it grows.

+8. **Logger and Tracking manager**
+   The logger provides functionality to record and display various levels of messages (debug, info, warning, error) during the execution of your Flutter application.
+It helps in monitoring application behavior and diagnosing issues.

 ## Getting Started